plausible/docs/docs/shopify-integration.md

 ---
-title: Adding Plausible to Shopify and tracking checkout pages and order confirmations
+title: Adding Plausible to Shopify (and tracking checkouts and order confirmations)
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Here's how to add Plausible Analytics to your Shopify site and set up the tracking of events such as button clicks, form submissions and order confirmations.
+Here's how to add Plausible Analytics to your Shopify store and set up the tracking of events such as button clicks, form submissions and order confirmations.

-## How to add Plausible to your Shopify website
+## How to add Plausible to your Shopify store

 * Log in to your Shopify account and click on Sales Channels > Online Store > Themes in the left-hand side menu.